Valtuda/QSmartControl/README.md

 # QSmartControl
 A Python implementation of the Quantel Q-Smart laser controls.

+*Note: I noticed telnetlib is deprecated.
+I will get around to rewriting this at some point, but until then you're welcome to fork or suggest changes.*

 # What does it do?
 This repo serves to provide a Python package to expose the Q-Smart laser controls through easily accessible interface, so no direct commands to the interface have to be given.